Add-on Documentation Guidelines

-Many services support the rendering of Markdown into HTML including GitHub Gists.
+Many services support the rendering of Markdown into HTML.
+One commonly used tool is GitHub Gists.
 Storing the article in a private gist and using it to collaborate with others during the writing process is a common and convenient practice.

 If review and feedback is desired, please contact the Heroku Add-ons team at firstname.lastname@example.org.